luismiguelcasadodiaz/inception/README.md

 • Set up an FTP server container pointing to the volume of your WordPress website.

-• Create a simple static website in the language of your choice except PHP (Yes, PHP is excluded!).
+• Create a simple static website in the language of your choice, except PHP (Yes, PHP is excluded!).
 For example, a showcase site or a site for presenting your resume.

 • Set up Adminer (DBMS).